 - Take a prenatal vitamin every day (the B vitamins and folic acid in the vitamins are proven to help with hair growth).

 - Drink aloe vera juice.
 You can blend it into a smoothie or mix it with orange juice in the mornings.
 The enzymes in aloe vera juice have been used to promote hair growth for years!

 - Drink lots of water.
-Take half of the number of pounds you weight and drink that many ounces of water each day.
+Take half of the number of pounds you weigh and drink that many ounces of water each day.
 (This means if you weigh 140 pounds, you should be drinking 70 fluid ounces of water every day.
 The reason behind this is that your body needs water in order to hydrate itself and to promote circulation to your scalp and elsewhere.)

 - Eat leafy greens and other foods high in folic acid.

 Other Ways to Prevent Hair Loss and Promote Growth